nypesap/nypesap.github.io/docs/blog/posts/0009-SAP-UI-developer-laptop.md

 Web apps access:

-- Business Application Studio
+- SAP Business Application Studio

-Note that some corporate internal network rules can block SAP Business Application Studio from working.
-Make sure that your internal infrastructure setup is not blocking the use of SAP Business Application Studio.
+Ensure SAP Business Application Studio (SAP BAS) connects efficiently to SAP cloud systems.
+These systems handle SAP BAS application files and proxy a massive influx of calls to on-premise backends, especially during UI5 app tests using the 'Preview' function.
+On corporate networks with SSL Inspection, some requests may be blocked.
+In such cases, add 'applicationstudio.cloud.sap' to the allowlist ("whitelist").

 Example laptop models: